Prescription management and refills

 How Prescriptions and Refills Work at Rula

 The prescription process begins during your initial appointment with a psychiatric provider, who will assess your history and create a care plan.
-If medication is prescribed, your provider will submit it electronically through our system, AdvancedMD (AMD), to the pharmacy you selected.
+If medication is prescribed, your provider will submit it electronically through our system integration with DrFirst, to the pharmacy you selected.

-- You will not receive a notification when a prescription is submitted—please call your pharmacy to confirm it's ready.
+• You will not receive a notification when a prescription is submitted; however, you should receive SMS notifications with updates.

-- Most prescriptions will be filled without additional steps once submitted via AMD.
+• Most prescriptions will be filled without additional steps once submitted via DrFirst.

-- Currently, prescriptions are not visible in the Rula patient portal but may be visible in the AMD patient portal or sometimes even in your pharmacy app (e.g., CVS).
+• Currently, prescriptions are not visible in the Rula patient portal, AMD patient portal, or sometimes even in your pharmacy app (e.g., CVS).

 Requesting Prescription Refills